hcgaron/FramerMotionScrollingBug/README.md

 This implements a scrolling div that has an animated 'scroll down' icon implemented in two ways, one with framer-motion library and one without.
+When Framer Motion is used, there are glitches in mobile webkit browsers when the 'rubberband' scroll kicks in.
+The more framer components that are rendered / nested within the scrollable div (or if the div itself is a motion.div) the worse the glitches.
+Try scrolling beyond the limits of the content repeatedly to see the glitch appear.

 The layout is re-created from my personal website.
 In order to narrow down the problem, I kept almost all components inside a single file (this is not a typical structure for a React App, or for my personal projects).